FREE INTERNATIONAL SHIPPING ON ORDERS OVER $150

-Japanese lacquer, known as urushi, is a remarkable natural material derived from the sap of the urushi tree (Toxicodendron vernicifluum), a species native to East Asia.
-For over 9,000 years, this unique substance has been at the heart of one of Japan’s most revered traditional crafts: lacquerware.
-But what exactly is Japanese lacquer made from, and what makes it so prized?
+Japanese lacquer known as urushi, is a natural material derived from the sap of the urushi tree (Toxicodendron vernicifluum), a species native to East Asia.
+For over 9,000 years this substance has been at the heart of one of Japan’s most revered traditional crafts: lacquerware.
+But what exactly is Japanese lacquer made from and what makes it so prized?

 The Source: The Urushi Tree